simonmichael/hledger/hledger/hledger_commands.m4.md

 `--drop=N`
 : in flat mode: omit N leading account name parts

+This command lists account names, either declared with account directives (--declared), posted to (--posted), or both (default).
-This command lists all account names that are in use (ie, all the accounts which have at least one transaction posting to them).
-With query arguments, only matched account names are shown.
+With query arguments, only matched account names and account names referenced by matched postings are shown.
 It shows a flat list by default.
 With `--tree`, it uses indentation to show the account hierarchy.
 In flat mode you can add `--drop N` to omit the first few account name components.
+Account names can be depth-clipped with `--depth N` or depth:N.

 Examples: